 Regularly used across a variety of industries, epoxy floors are a chemically-created resin that is primarily utilized in coating and adhesion.
 Based from petroleum, epoxy starts as a liquid, but transforms into a clear-colored solid through the process of polymerization.
-Once epoxy is combined with a curing agent, be it temperature or another material, it cannot be uncured.
+Once the epoxy is combined with a curing agent, be it temperature or another material, it cannot be uncured.

 Which Types of Epoxy Floors Are Common?

 - Bisphenol A: When it comes to epoxy coatings, Bisphenol A is by far the most commonly used.
 Because it comes in a variety of molecular weights, it is often employed in a range of settings, including flooring systems.

 - Bisphenol F: While more expensive than its Bisphenol A counterpart, Bisphenol F epoxy offers unmatched strength in its solvent chemical resistance.

 - Novolac: Engendering qualities of both Bisphenol A and F, Novolac has both the highest viscosity and the highest functionality.

 Why is Epoxy Used For Floors?

 Industries of all kinds opt for epoxy for a number of reasons, including:

 - Heat and chemical resistance